 Though uncommon the complications that can occur are:

-PICC lines are observed carefully during nursing shifts and if any of the above complications are noted, the line is immediately removed.
+PICC lines are observed carefully and if any of the above complications are noted, the medical team are immediately notified.